atsepkov/RapydScript/README.md

 --------------------
 RapydScript (pronounced 'RapidScript') is a pre-compiler for JavaScript, similar to CoffeeScript, but with cleaner, more readable syntax.
 The syntax is very similar to Python, but allows JavaScript as well.
 This project was written as an alternative to Pyjamas for those wishing Python-like JavaScript without the extra overhead and complexity Pyjamas introduces.

 RapydScript allows to write your front-end in Python without the overhead that other similar frameworks introduce (the performance is the same as with pure JavaScript).
-To those familiar with PyvaScript, the best way to describe RapydScript is PyvaScript++.
-To those familiar with CoffeeScript, RapydScript is like CoffeeScript with syntax (and some features) of Python.
+To those familiar with CoffeeScript, RapydScript is like CoffeeScript, but inspired by Python's readability rather than Ruby's cleverness.
 To those familiar with Pyjamas, RapydScript brings many of the same features and support for Python syntax without the same overhead.
 Don't worry if you've never used either of the above-mentioned compilers, if you've ever had to write your code in pure JavaScript you'll appreciate RapydScript.
 RapydScript combines the best features of Python as well as JavaScript, bringing you features most other Pythonic JavaScript replacements overlook.
 Here are a few features of RapydScript:

 - classes that work and feel similar to Python
 - modules that can be used for logic abstraction and allow more flexibility than Python's modules